Andreas1593/timetracker/README.md

 ### Description

-This simple little time tracker enables you to track the time while working on a project.
+This simple little time tracker enables you to track time while working on a project.

 ### Features